snicholspa/tips_tricks_howtos/autonomous_database/select_ai_rag/select_ai_rag.md

 ## Acknowledgements
   * **Authors:** Steven Nichols, Master Principal Cloud Architects
   * **Last Updated By/Date:** Steven Nichols, October6, 2024

-Data about movies in this workshop were sourced from **Wikipedia**.

 Copyright (C)  Oracle Corporation.